zzangupenn/CUDA_Cardiac_Electrophysiological_Modeling/README.md

 ```
 docker run cardiac --gpus 0 ./cuda_cardiac
 ```
-You change the `sim_inputs.json` or `sim_settings.json` file in the data folder.
+If you changed the `sim_inputs.json` or `sim_settings.json` file in the data folder.
 Please run the build command again to copy the files into the image.

 ### On NVIDIA Jetson
 This repo is tested on Jetson Xaiver NX with Jetpack 4.6.
 Please follow this [link](https://elinux.org/Jetson/Installing_ArrayFire#GLFW) to install the GLFW on Jetson.